Multiple Subplots and Figures

 When to Use Each

-• Use multiple figures when making different visualizations for different contexts
+- Use multiple figures when creating distinct visualizations for separate analyses or outputs.

 Want to learn more?